algomusic/M16/README.md

 # M16
-Arduino Audio Library for ESP8266 and ESP32.
+Arduino Audio and Music Library for ESP8266 and ESP32.
 Tested on ESP8266, original ESP32, ESP32-S2 and ESP32-S3

 M16 is a 16-bit audio synthesis library for ESP microprocessors and I2S audio DACs/ADCs.